 where $f_I$ are the independent internal lengths and $\Delta$ the domain where \textit{all} internal lengths are positive.
 See \cite{Cachazo:2019xjx} for more details.\footnote{The symbol $\mathcal{C}$ was used in \cite{Cachazo:2019xjx} to denote collections, namely $k=3$ objects.
 Here we will respect this notation but further use $\mathcal{M}$ to denote both arrays ($k=4$) and higher rank objects made of Feynman diagram entries.} If we define by $J(\alpha)$ the set of all planar arrays for the ordering $\alpha$, the biadjoint amplitude for two orderings is then \cite{Cachazo:2019ngv}

 In this follow-up note we introduce a new representation of the poles of this amplitude, for the most general case $\alpha=\beta=\mathbb{I}_n$, and also discuss the general $k$ setup.
-We then explain how the amplitude can be recovered from such poles when they are understood from generalized Feynman diagrams.
+We then explain how the amplitude can be recovered from such poles when they are understood from planar arrays of Feynman diagrams.
 This new representation corresponds to collections/arrays of \textit{degenerate} ordinary Feynman diagrams and can easily be translated to kinematic invariants in terms of $s_{\cdots}$.
 This way, we get all the poles for $(k,n)=(3,7),(3,8),(3,9),(4,7),(4,8)$ and $(4,9)$, which agree with those obtained in \cite{He:2020ray} from the stringy canonical form construction.
 Conversely, as explained in Section \ref{sec3}, we will also explain a method to get all the new presentations of poles as degenerate arrays by applying \textit{hard limits} to kinematic invariants (in the sense defined in \cite{Sepulveda:2019vrz,Cachazo:2019xjx}).
-We provide a map for which any such array defines a ray satisfying tropical Plucker relations and hence lies inside the Tropical Grassmannian polytope $\trg(k,n)$.
-In an ancillary file we provide the explicit degenerate collections for the cases $(k,n)=(3,7),(3,8),(4,8),(4,8)$ and $(4,9)$.
+We also provide a map for which any such array defines a ray satisfying tropical Plucker relations and hence lies inside the Tropical Grassmannian polytope $\trg(k,n)$.

+In an ancillary file we provide the explicit degenerate planar arrays for the cases $(k,n)=(3,6), (3,7),(3,8),(3,9)$, $(3,10),(4,7),(4,8)$ and $(4,9)$.
 Those of $(3,10)$ are obtained by translating the poles given in \cite{He:2020ray} but one in principle can also get $(3,10)$ planar collections of Feynman diagrams first using the bootstrap method given in \cite{Cachazo:2019xjx} and them degenerate them to get all poles in their new representations.